-Intuitive eating is a way of eating that has nothing to do with diets, meal plans, discipline or willpower.
-It teaches you how to get in touch with your body cues like hunger, fullness and satisfaction while learning to trust your body again.
-Here’s an overview of Intuitive Eating including the science behind it, the ten principles of Intuitive Eating, and the difference between Intuitive Eating and Mindful Eating.
-I talk about this topic, ditching the diet and healing your relationship with food in my Intuitive Eating Crash Course.
+Intuitive eating is an approach to health and food that has nothing to do with diets, meal plans, discipline or willpower.
+It teaches you how to get in touch with your body cues like hunger, fullness and satisfaction while learning to trust your body around food again.
+Here’s an overview of intuitive eating including the science behind it, the ten principles of intuitive eating, and the difference between intuitive eating and mindful eating.
+For more info on ditching the diet and healing your relationship with food, check out the Intuitive Eating Crash Course.

 What Is Intuitive Eating?

-Intuitive Eating is a non-diet approach to health and wellness that helps you tune into your body signals, break the cycle of chronic dieting and heal your relationship with food.
+Intuitive eating is a non-diet approach to health and wellness that helps you tune into your body signals, break the cycle of chronic dieting and heal your relationship with food.
 It was created by two registered dietitians, Evelyn Tribole and Elyse Resch, in 1995, based on their experience working with clients.
-From a nutrition professional perspective, Intuitive Eating is a framework that helps us keep nutrition interventions behavior-focused instead of restrictive or rule-focused.
+From a nutrition professional perspective, intuitive eating is a framework that helps us keep nutrition interventions behavior-focused instead of restrictive or rule-focused.

 We are all born natural intuitive eaters.
 Babies cry to signal their hunger, they eat, and then stop eating when they’re comfortably full.
 Kids innately balance out their food intake from week to week, eating when they’re hungry and stopping once they feel full.
 Some days they may eat a ton of food, and other days they may eat barely anything.
 As we grow older and rules and restrictions are set around food, we lose our inner intuitive eater.
 We learn to finish everything on our plate.
 We learn that dessert is a reward, or can be taken away if we misbehave.
 We are told that certain foods are good for us and others are bad – causing us to feel good about ourselves when we eat certain foods and guilty when we eat others.